Kamala Harris, fabulist

 But is it even true that Harris was in only the second class to integrate at Berkeley public schools?
 Based on an examination of old yearbooks from Berkeley High, Freida Powers reports that classrooms at Berkeley High were already integrated in 1963, a year before Harris was born.

 Maybe Harris meant that she was part of only the second integrated class to proceed all the way from kindergarten through high school in Berkeley.
-But even that’s true, and it seems implausible given the early integration of the high school, it’s ludicrous to suggest that attending a segregated kindergarten would have prevented her from becoming a lawyer and Senator.
+But even if that’s true, and it seems implausible given the early integration of the high school, it’s ludicrous to suggest that attending a segregated kindergarten would have prevented her from becoming a lawyer and Senator.

 No one can deny the power of the Supreme Court.
 Harris doesn’t need to embellish a personal story to demonstrate it.